MorokStary/ESP32LocalMicroLowSinalIn2D/README.md

 A real‑time mode can be enabled with `--realtime` which transmits data at twice the normal sampling rate for faster algorithm testing.

+## Calibration Suite
+`calibration_suite.py` generates multichannel test signals using synthetic room impulse responses produced by [Pyroomacoustics](https://github.com/LCAV/pyroomacoustics).
+The script sends packets to an MQTT broker with the true source coordinates and varying tone amplitudes.
+This data can be collected by `HostCollector` to evaluate localization accuracy and tune classification thresholds.